hiroyuki-kasai/NMFLibrary/README.md

     |--- 3rd_party/             - Solvers provided by 3rd_party.
     |--- solver_health_check.m  - Health check scripts for solvers.
 |applications/                  - Some appplications using NMF.
-|demo_python/                   - Demonstration script to use this package easily from python.
 </pre>

 <br />